hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Mechanical.md

 permalink: /mechanical/
 ---

-The mechanical components of our robot consisted of four main parts:
+The mechanical components of our robot consisted of four main parts: a chassis, basket, bridge(s) and a claw.

-- chassis
-- basket
-- bridge(s)
-- claw

 The philosophy we followed when designing each part of the robot was to have a simple modular design that we can test separately and easily integrate later.
 We designed each component using [Onshape](https://www.onshape.com/), a free online CAD software, making collaboration a simple process.
 We manufactured our robot with a combination of laser cut, waterjet cut, and 3D printed parts.

 ## Chassis